Announcement Icon

 This permit is renewable every two years, provided the applicant demonstrates the continuity of their professional activities.

-After five years of legally authorized residence, applicants can request Portuguese nationality.
+After five years of legally authorised residence, applicants can request Portuguese nationality.

 What are the minimum stay requirements for people under the D2 Visa in Portugal?